- You do not have any products in your shopping cart yet.

 - Remove dust regularly to prevent fine scratches from dirt particles.

-- Immediately absorb spilled liquids so nothing can penetrate the wood.
+- Immediately absorb spilled liquids so nothing can soak into the wood.

 - Do not use caustic or acidic cleaning agents.